Board of Directors

 Jerry Stith, Opal’s Visionary Founder & Chairman of the Board

-Opal’s founder and very active chairman, Jerry’s strategic vision and clear sense of purpose have guided our foundation to continually achieve new successes.
+Opal’s founder and very active chairman provides the strategic vision and clear sense of purpose which have guided our foundation to continually achieve new successes.
 Despite being a prominent local business owner - overseeing 14 retail locations in Louisville & Southern Indiana - he dedicates 20+ hours each week volunteering for Opal’s.
 Always highly regarded among peers for his affability and compassion, Jerry’s devotion to this cause was stirred during a 2011 visit to Highlands Nursing and Rehabilitation Center, where he learned of Opal Grubbs – and saw the plight of so many nursing home residents firsthand.
 Since that day, he has devoted himself to improving quality of life for seniors living in nursing homes.
-Focused on community collaboration, and drawing on a deep well of compassion, he’s led Opal’s Dream Foundation to incredible growth - from serving one home in 2011 to over 50 homes today.
+Focused on community collaboration, and drawing on a deep well of compassion, he’s led Opal’s Dream Foundation to incredible growth - from serving one home in 2011 to over 75 homes today.
 For his inspiring work, Jerry was recognized as a 2016 WLKY Bell Award Recipient.
-Jerry received his B.S. in Political Science from the University of Louisville, served in the US Air Force, and is owner of a local business with 14 locations.
+Jerry received his B.S. in Political Science from the University of Louisville, and served in the Air National Guard.

 Ken Dozer, Treasurer

 Ken was one of the first sponsors of Opal’s dream foundation, moved to action by a compassion for the elderly which he shares with his wife; he has since distinguished himself as an incredible asset to our organization.
 Ken joined Opal’s team in 2013, and soon took on the role of Treasurer.
 Ken oversees our Annual Golf Tournament, and recently introduced the Thanksgiving Bourbon Raffle.
 Ken is the President of WesBanco in Hardin County, KY & surrounding areas, and also serves on the board of Habitat for Humanity.

 Lt.
 Colonel Bob Stith, USAF (Ret.), Secretary